frqwuzhere/final_task_project_based_internship_rakaminxkimiafarma/README.md

 ![Product & Customer Section](https://github.com/frqwuzhere/final_task_project_based_internship_rakaminxkimiafarma/blob/main/img/product_customer_section.png)

 - The dashboard visualization above is presented based on transaction data from sales every year, which incorporates various content that can be visualized.
 The dashboard consists of 3 sections, there are summary, region and branch, and product and customer.<br>
+- Here is the link for dashboard in Google Looker Studio: https://lookerstudio.google.com/s/pL0KKJQVfZg